Feyerabend/bb/workbook/ch03/tictactoe/README.md

 ## Tic-Tac-Toe

-To transition to the game of tic-Tac-Toe, there are several machine learning (ML) and artificial intelligence (AI) approaches that can be used to train a model or agent to play the game.
+To transition to the game of tic-Tac-Toe itself, there are several machine learning (ML) and artificial intelligence (AI) approaches that can be used to train a model or agent to play the game.
 Given that Tic-Tac-Toe is a relatively small and simple game, it is a great candidate for a classic search-based algorithm.
 But we will also give you a simple reinforcement learning (RL) approach, to illustrate the method